 Funding & Partners

-The project has been awarded funding from the Paul Hamlyn Foundation who are particularly interested in improving integration for people facing disadvantage.
+The project was awarded funding from the Paul Hamlyn Foundation who are particularly interested in improving integration for people facing disadvantage.
 Being diagnosed with a mental illness has such a profound effect on someone's identity, as well as how the person is viewed by their family, their peers and by society at large.
 Improving understanding is a key factor in improving integration.
-The project aims to inform discussions and practice at a regional and national level.
+The project aimed to inform discussions and practice at a regional and national level.

 All in the Mind was a long-term partnership with the Bradford and Airedale District Care Trust.
 As part of the process a steering group has been set up for the project consisting of a range of professionals involved in the arts and mental health fields.